Retrieve historical imagery

 - Click the Play/Pause button to view the images.

 Only the images for the four dates you chose when you created the filter appear.
-No image appears between 1982 and 1992, because you added no image from this time period to the filter.
+No image appears between 1982 and 1992, because there were no images for this decade.
+You have filtered only the images that you want.
+Next, you will enhance the display of the images using infrared.

 Enhance the imagery with infrared